makrai/notes/bostan18-text-emo-corpora.md

 ## 3.3 Aggregation 8

-* To provide a standardized access to the datasets, we define joy, anger, sadness, disgust, fear, trust, surprise, love, confusion, anticipation and noemo as our common label set
+* To provide a standardized access to the datasets, we define {joy, anger, sadness, disgust, fear, trust, surprise, love, confusion, anticipation and noemo} as our common label set
   * Where availble from the original publication, we follow proposed mappings (eg Electoral-Tweets with 19 emotions and a mapping to Plutchik’s)
   * Table 4 in Appendix A summarizes the mapping